shakedoren1/Nand2Tatris/README.md

 7-8: VM Translator, written in Java (VM language --> Assembly)

-9: Minesweeper game, written in Jack high-level language
+9: Minesweeper game, written in Jack (high-level language) Screenshots of the game are inside the project folder.

-10-11: Compiler, written in Python (Jack high-level --> VM language)
+10-11: Compiler, written in Python (Jack --> VM language)